 He looked at her, eyes dark against the flames.
 ‘Yes.
 The further we travel north, the thicker and older the forests become, the more predators.
 Fear not.
 I’ll protect you.
 Killed my first wolf when I was still a boy.’

 A long sliver of timber fluttered to the ground.
 She watched him quietly.
 It was hard work, she could see.
 The muscles in his upper arms bulged, his veins stood out, that long tendon in his neck was taut.
-He hadn’t noticed but his kinta had ridden high up his thighs, giving her a very revealing view of his manhood.
+He hadn’t noticed but his kinta had ridden high up his thighs, giving her a very revealing view.
 She licked her lips again.

 ‘If you continue to look at me like that, biala, I’m going to cut myself.’